-Statement on regularity, propriety and compliance Year to 31 August 2022
+Statement on regularity, propriety and compliance Year to 31 August 2023

-As Accounting Officer of The St Marylebone Church of England Bridge School, I have considered my responsibility to notify the Academy Trust's Board of Governors and the Education and Skills Funding Agency (ESFA) of material irregularity, impropriety and noncompliance with ESFA terms and conditions of funding, under the funding agreement in place between the Academy and the Secretary of State.
-As part of my consideration I have had due regard to the requirements of the Academy Trust Handbook 2021.
+As Accounting Officer of The St Marylebone Church of England Bridge School, I have considered my responsibility to notify the Academy Trust's Board of Governors and the Education and Skills Funding Agency (ESFA) of material irregularity, impropriety and noncompliance with ESFA terms and conditions of all funding, including for estates safety and management, under the funding agreement in place between the Academy and the Secretary of State.
+As part of my consideration I have had due regard to the requirements of the Academy Trust Handbook 2022, including responsibilities for estates safety and management.

-I confirm that I and the Academy Trust's Board of Governors are able to identify any material irregular or improper use of funds by the Academy Trust, or material noncompliance with the terms and conditions of funding under the Academy Trust's funding agreement and the Academy Trust Handbook 2021.
+I confirm that I and the Academy Trust's Board of Governors are able to identify any material irregular or improper use of funds by the Academy Trust, or material noncompliance with the terms and conditions of funding under the Academy Trust's funding agreement and the Academy Trust Handbook 2022.